 - Working around ridge caps, make sure the saddle closest to the ridge cap is secured.

 After the installation, your gutter guard will provide your property with complete protection.
 The system will improve its efficiency and increase the gutter system’s lifespan.
 It is one of the easiest ways to prevent most organic debris from entering the system.
 It is essential to understand that no gutter guard offers 100% protection from all debris.
-While maintenance will undoubtedly decrease, using a hose to flush the system occasionally, will also prolong its effectiveness.
+While maintenance will undoubtedly decrease, occasionally, you will use a hose to flush the system will also prolong its effectiveness.

 Gutter Guards’ added benefits is a decrease in annual maintenance and, therefore, decrease risks associated with the upkeep, bird proofing and pest prevention of gutters and roof spaces, improved rainwater-harvest quality, and protection from ember attack in a bushfire.